hbaocr/DlogicSDKNodeJs/README.md

         sudo chmod 0755 libftd2xx.a libftd2xx.so libftd2xx.so.1.4.8
     ```

-    * run `uFCoder1x.sh` as sudo then restart to permently remove the OS builtin FTDI VCP driver.
+    * run `sudo ./uFCoder1x.sh` as sudo then restart to permently remove the OS builtin FTDI VCP driver.
 This action will let the linux OS use new installed D2XX driver instead of default builtin VCP one.

     ```Sh
     #!/bin/bash
+    # file name : uFCoder1x.sh
     if [ "$(id -u)" = "0" ]; then
         rm "/etc/modprobe.d/ftdi.conf"
         touch "/etc/modprobe.d/ftdi.conf"